-ICONIC EXAMPLE: When Jim Stark (James Dean) and Plato (Sal Mineo) first meet in jail and Jim offers Plato his jacket (with Judy (Natalie Wood) strategically in the background).
+ICONIC EXAMPLE: When Jim Stark (James Dean) and Plato (Sal Mineo) first meet in jail and Jim offers Plato his jacket (with Judy — Natalie Wood– strategically in the background).
 Rebel Without A Cause (1955).

 THE MASTER SHOT

 Often confused with the establishing shot, this too, identifies key signifiers like who is in the shot and where it’s taking place.
 However, unlike the establishing shot that has a tendency to focus more on location, the master captures all actors in the scene and runs the entire length of the action taking place.
-This allows for other smaller shots like close-ups or mid-shots to then be interwoven into the master, showcasing different angles of the same scene.
+This allows for other smaller shots like the close-ups shot or medium shot to then be interwoven into the master, showcasing different camera angles of the same scene.
 It’s usually the first scene to be filmed so by choosing a physical action that can be easily repeated throughout multiple takes can ensure the actor gets major brownie points from the director.

 ICONIC EXAMPLE: When Travis Bickle joins his fellow taxi drivers Wizard (Peter Boyle), Doughboy (Harry Northup) and Charlie T (Norman Matlock) in the diner.
 Taxi Driver (1976).